stefjnl/AICodeReviewer/SETUP.md

 ## Troubleshooting
 If you see "No auth credentials found" errors, ensure:
 1. Your API key is correctly formatted (starts with `sk-or-v1-`)
-2. The appsettings.json file exists in the AICodeReviewer.Web folder
-3. The file contains valid JSON syntax
+2. `dotnet user-secrets list` shows an entry for `OpenRouter:ApiKey`
-4. Your OpenRouter account has sufficient credits
+3. Your OpenRouter account has sufficient credits

+## Azure Key Vault integration

+When running in Azure (or locally with `az login`), the application can pull secrets directly from Key Vault.
+Set either of these configuration values:

+- `KeyVault:Uri` (preferred) – e.g. `https://codeguard-ss-kv.vault.azure.net/`
+- `KeyVault:Name` – the vault name; the app infers the URI automatically

+> The existing `deploy/azure/main.bicep` template already provisions a secret named `OpenRouterApiKey`.
+The application maps that secret to `OpenRouter:ApiKey` automatically.

 ## Running the Application
 ```bash